 Besides being able to evaluate our “green” business practices and getting a certification to boot, we saw a lot of benefits.
 The challenge would help us evaluate and better understand ways in which we can, and are, minimizing the environmental impact we have on the community around us, helping us stand out as an organization committed to leading conservation best practices locally and nationally.
 Not only that, it would help us create a healthier work environment and it could even help improve our bottom line by uncovering savings through better conservation practices.

 All good things, right?
 And all good things you could benefit from too by doing similar challenges in your community!

 The Green Business Challenge focuses on five specific categories: Education and Outreach, Energy, Water, Waste, and Transportation.
 Here are some highlights of what we are doing in these five categories to improve our practices and be good stewards for the environment:

 - Education & Outreach – NRPA is committed to serving our members and the field by providing resources, education and information on conservation so that you can be conservation leaders in communities across the country.
-We offer such things as the innovative Green School and provide other resources and grant opportunities to spread the word about conservation.

 - Energy – Here at headquarters we have been working to be energy efficient.
 We’ve performed energy audits, optimized building operating parameters, installed new energy efficient equipment and appliances, and switched to T-8 light bulbs which are more energy-efficient type of lighting.